-On May 25, 2006, A.M.
-Best concluded their annual review and affirmed CNA's current debt and financial strength ratings.
-The rating outlook was revised to stable from negative.
+On October 10, 2006, Fitch affirmed CNA's current debt and financial strength ratings.
+The stable rating outlook was unchanged.
+On August 22, 2006, Standard & Poor's revised its outlook on CNA Financial Corporation and its insurance subsidiaries to stable from negative.

 If CNA's property and casualty insurance financial strength ratings were downgraded below current levels, CNA's business and our results of operations could be materially adversely affected.
 The severity of the impact on CNA's business is dependent on the level of downgrade and, for certain products, which rating agency takes the rating action.
-Among the adverse effects in the event of such downgrades would be the inability to obtain a material volume of business from certain major insurance brokers, the inability to sell a material volume of CNA's insurance products to certain markets, and the required collateralization of certain future payment obligations or reserves.
+Among the adverse effects in the event of such downgrades would be the inability to obtain a material volume of business from certain major insurance brokers, the inability to sell a material volume of CNA's insurance products to certain markets and the required collateralization of certain future payment obligations or reserves.

-In addition, CNA believes that a lowering of our debt ratings by certain of these agencies could result in an adverse impact on CNA's ratings, independent of any change in circumstances at CNA.
-One of the major rating agencies which rates us currently maintains a negative outlook, but none currently has us on negative Credit Watch.
+In addition, CNA believes that a lowering of our debt ratings by certain of these agencies could result in an adverse impact on CNA's ratings, independent of any change in our circumstances.
+None of the major rating agencies which rates us currently maintains a negative outlook or has us on negative Credit Watch